 ⦁ Family Life:

-If a child gets to see poor family environment, negligence and traumatic behaviours during childhood it increases their chances to become an addict.
+If a child grows up in a poor family environment, is neglected, or traumatized it increases their chances to become an addict.

 ⦁ School life and friends: